Microsoft/azure-docs.pt-pt/articles/cost-management/migrate-cost-management-api.md

     ]
 ```

-#### <a name="new-response-body"></a>Novo corpo da resposta
+#### <a name="new-response-body"></a>Novo corpo de resposta

-As APIs suportam os [assíncrona de REST do Azure](../azure-resource-manager/resource-manager-async-operations.md) formato.
-Chamar a API de utilização do GET e receber a seguinte resposta:
+As APIs dão suporte ao formato [assíncrono do REST do Azure](../azure-resource-manager/resource-manager-async-operations.md) .
+Chame a API usando GET e você receberá a seguinte resposta:

 ```
 No Response Body